privacybydesign/irmajs/README.md

 # irmajs

 `irmajs` is a Javascript client of the RESTful JSON API offered by the [`irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
 It allows you to use the `irma server` to:

  * Verify IRMA attributes.
 You specify which attributes, the library handles the user interaction and the communication with the `irma server` and the [IRMA app](https://github.com/privacybydesign/irma_mobile)).
  * Issue IRMA attributes.
  * Create IMRA attribute-based signatures: signature on a string to which IRMA attributes are verifiably attached.

+`irmajs` supports all major browsers (Firefox, Chrome, Safari, Edge, Internet Explorer 11).

+## Documentation

+Technical documentation of `irmajs` can be found at [irma.app/docs](https://irma.app/docs/irmajs).

 ## Building

 Compile the library:

-    npm build
+    npm run build

 This writes `irma.js` to the `dist` folder, which you can include in your website in a `<script>` tag